MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/portcls/nf-portcls-iminiportwavertinputstream-getreadpacket.md

+#### - PerformanceCount [out]

+Returns the performance counter value corresponding to the sampling instant of the first sample in the packet.

 ## -returns

 <code>GetReadPacket</code> returns STATUS_SUCCESS if the call was successful.
 Otherwise, the function returns an appropriate error status code.

  STATUS_DEVICE_NOT_READY - The driver returns this error if no new data is available.

 ## -remarks

 Before reading captured audio data from the WaveRT buffer, the OS calls this routine to get information about the available data.